EECS150/asic_labs_fa21/project/overview.md

 ### 1.1 RISC-V
 The final project for this class will be a VLSI implementation of a RISC-V (pronounced risk-five) CPU.
 RISC-V is an instruction set architecture (ISA) developed here at UC Berkeley.
 It was originally developed for computer architecture research and education purposes, but recently there has been a push towards commercialization and industry adoption.
 For the purposes of this lab, you don’t need to delve too deeply into the details of RISC-V. However, it may be good to familiarize yourself with it, as this will be at the core of your final project.
-Check out the official [Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) and explore http://riscv.org for more information.
+Check out the official [RISC-V Instruction Set Manual](https://riscv.org/technical/specifications/) (Volume 1, Unprivileged Spec) and explore http://riscv.org for more information.
-- Read through sections 2.2 and 2.3 in the [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) to understand how the different types of instructions are encoded.
-Most of this should be familiar as it is similar to MIPS.
+- Read sections 2.2 and 2.3 to understand how the different types of instructions are encoded.
-- Read through sections 2.4, 2.5, and 2.6 in the Instruction Set Manual and think about how each of the instructions will use the ALU.
+- Read sections 2.4, 2.5, 2.6, and 9.1 and think about how each of the instructions will use the ALU
-You do not need to read 2.7 or 2.8, as you will not be implementing those instructions in the project.

 ### 1.2 Project phases
 Your project will consist of two different phases: front-end and back-end.
 Within each phase, you will have multiple checkpoints that will ensure you are making consistent progress.
 These checkpoints will contribute (although not significantly) to your final grade.
-You are free to make design changes after they have been checked off if they will help subsequent phases or improve QoR.
+You are free to make design changes after they have been checked off.

 In the first phase (front-end), you will design and implement a 3-stage RISC-V processor in Verilog, and run simulations to test for functionality.
 At this point, you will only have a functional description of your processor that is independent of technology (there are no standard cells yet).
-You have about 5 weeks to complete the first phase, but you are highly encouraged to try to finish each checkpoint early, as each checkpoint will be released before the due date of the ongoing one.
+You are highly encouraged to finish each checkpoint early, and each checkpoint will be released before the due date of the ongoing one.
 Everything will take much longer than you expect, and finishing early gives you more time to improve your QoR (Quality of Results, e.g. clock period).

 In the second phase (back-end), you will implement your front-end design in the ASAP7 7nm kit using the VLSI tools you used in lab.
-When you have finished phase 2, you will have a design that could move onto fabrication if this were a real process.
+When you have finished phase 2, you will have a design that could move onto fabrication if this were a real technology process.
 You will have about 2 weeks to complete the second phase after its release.

 ### 1.3 Philosophy
 This document is meant to describe a high-level specification for the project and its associated support hardware.
 You can also use it to help lay out a plan for completing the project.
 As with any design you will encounter in the professional world, we are merely providing a framework within which your project must fit.

-You should consider the GSI(s) a source of direction and clarification, but it is up to you to produce a fully functional design, as well as a physical implementation.
-I/We will attempt to help, when possible, but ultimately the burden of designing and debugging your solution lies on you.
+You should consider the GSI(s) a source of direction and clarification, but it is up to you to produce a fully-functional design and its physical implementation.
+Ultimately the responsibility of designing and debugging your solution lies on you.

 ### 1.4 General Project Tips
 Be sure to use top-down design methodologies in this project.
 We began by taking the problem of designing a basic computer system, modularizing it into distinct parts, and then refining those parts into manageable checkpoints.
 You should take this scheme one step further; we have given you each checkpoint, so break each into smaller, manageable pieces.